JKirchartz/jkirchartz.github.com/_drafts/in_defense_of_javascript.md

 I may be an old fogey, but before 2012, we didn't need map files!
 We needed de-obsfucators and reverse engineering skills.
+Heck, we didn't even need a Shadow DOM or any other virtual DOM!

 https://medium.com/javascript-scene/you-might-not-need-typescript-or-static-types-aa7cb670a77b